 Note that this file has the encrypted private key (extracted from the extended private key), meaning that you only need the password to spend the bitcoin.

-This also contains the unencrypted extended public keys and address labels, meaning that it completely links all the coins, both pre and post mix, with clear proof.
+This also contains the extended public key, the public keys, and the address labels, meaning that it completely links all the coins, both pre and post mix, with clear proof.

-The wallet backup is sensitive, in terms of privacy, but not critical in terms of loss of funds (if a password was used when generating the wallet).
+The wallet file backup is sensitive, in terms of privacy, but not critical in terms of loss of funds (if a password was used when generating the wallet).
 So it is good advice to encrypt this wallet file.

 Can I spend my bitcoin without the password?

 NO!!!
 Without knowledge of your password, even when you have the wallet file and recovery words, you can NOT spend your bitcoin!

 When creating a new wallet, after labeling it properly, the next step is to select a long and random password.
 This is used to encrypt the private key (extracted from the extended private key) on your computer, which has an insecure operating system and is connected to the Internet.
 Every time you want to spend your coins from Wasabi, you MUST provide this password.
-Also, the same password is used to encrypt the mnemonic recovery words that you must backup in the next step of wallet creation.
 So even if you have these words securely engraved in metal, without the password, you cannot restore the backup of your wallet.

-Always backup your encrypted mnemonic recovery words, and your password in two separate secure locations.
+Always backup your mnemonic recovery words, and your password in two separate secure locations.

 Why BIP 38?